tanna-1/py-http-server/README.md

 > `CodeRouter` is a base class and cannot be used on its own.

 1. **CodeRouter**
    Auto-discovers route handlers using a `@route(path)` decorator for mapping paths to handler functions.
+Calls `default_route` for any non-handled route.

 2. **DebugRouter**
    Provides predefined routes for debugging: